-As a final element to this, "Are non-natives always bad?" question, almost all of the plants we are talking about are those that people have already found to be undesirable for residential or agricultural use.
-In fact, most would be considered bad plants just about anywhere.
+Fox Tail Barley Hordeum marinum Rip Gut Brome Bromus diandrus As a final element to this, "Are non-natives always bad?" question, almost all of the exotic plants we are talking about are those that people have already found to be generally undesirable for residential or agricultural use.
+Most would be considered bad plants just about anywhere.